 Azlo Introductory Offer

 Azlo does not offer a cash bonus or other incentive for opening a new small business checking account.
-Many of the other banks on our list do offer sign-up bonuses, including Chase, which offers new business checking account customers a $200 cash bonus.

 - Monthly fee: None